The Saga of Tanya the Evil

-The Saga of Tanya the Evil, known in Japan as Yōjo Senki (幼女戦記), is a Japanese light novel series written by Carlo Zen and illustrated by Shinobu Shinotsuki.
+The Saga of Tanya the Evil, (Note: The starting "The" is occasionally omitted, especially when referring to the anime adaptation.) known in Japan as Yōjo Senki (幼女戦記), is a Japanese light novel series written by Carlo Zen and illustrated by Shinobu Shinotsuki.
 It began serialization online in 2010, on the user-generated novel publishing website Arcadia.
 Enterbrain acquired the series in October 2013 and has published fourteen volumes by September 2023.
 A manga adaptation with art by Chika Tōjō began serialization in Kadokawa Shoten's Comp Ace magazine from April 2016.

-The series focuses on a salaryman whose reincarnation as the titular character living in an alternate version of World War I leaves her to be trapped in an endless cycle of reincarnation.
-Willing to avoid being killed whilst dying of natural causes, Tanya must take it upon herself to don a bloodthirsty, sadist ego in hopes of joining the ranks of the Empire’s Mage Corps as part of her plan to become a seemingly indestructible foe.
+The series focuses on a salaryman whose reincarnation as the titular character living in an alternate version of a great European war leaves her struggling to avoid an untimely death while on the front lines of one of the largest conflicts in human history.
+Tanya must take upon herself a bloodthirsty, sadist ego in hopes of joining the ranks of the Empire's Mage Corps as part of her plan to become a seemingly indestructible foe.

-An anime television series adaptation by NUT was broadcast on Japanese television from January to March 2017.
+An anime television series adaptation by NUT was broadcast in Japan from January to March 2017.
 Saga of Tanya the Evil: The Movie, a theatrical film taking place after the events of the anime series, was released in Japan in February 2019.
-A second season has been announced.
+A second season aired from July to September 2026.